|

 School:

-School expenses you are paying with after tax
+School expenses you are paying with after tax dollars

-dollars can be converted by employing your
+can be converted by employing your children in your

-having them pay the tuition.
+home-based business and then having them pay the

 -